Horace B. Strait

 Horace Burton Strait (January 26, 1835 – February 25, 1894) was a U.S. Representative from Minnesota.

-He was born in Potter County, PA, January 26, 1835 and moved with his parents to Indiana in 1846.
+He was born in Potter County, Pennsylvania, January 26, 1835 and moved with his parents to Indiana in 1846.
 In 1855 he settled near Jordan, Minnesota, and engaged in agricultural pursuits.
 In 1860 he moved to Shakopee, Minnesota and ran a general store.

 In 1862, Strait entered the Union Army as a captain in the Ninth Regiment, Minnesota Volunteer Infantry, being promoted to major in 1864.
 He served at the close of the war as inspector general on the staff of General John McArthur and was honorably discharged in 1865.

 He became a trustee of the Minnesota Hospital for the Insane in 1866 and mayor of Shakopee in 1870, 1871, and 1872, while engaging in mercantile pursuits, manufacturing, and banking.